Three Ways the Pandemic has Changed Business Fraud

 How to protect against payment fraud:

-Look out for orders that use payment types other than credit cards.
-Contact the buyer for information if something looks suspicious.6
+- Look out for orders that use payment types other than credit cards.
+Contact the buyer for information if something looks suspicious.7

 Condition 2: Broad availability of federal financial assistance

-In an effort to quickly provide emergency relief to businesses struggling due to economic conditions of the outbreak, the federal government passed multiple financial assistance bills, including the Small Business Association's (SBA) Economic Injury Disaster Loan Program and Paycheck Protection Program (PPP).
-Sixty-two percent of businesses received aid, including more than 5.2 million individual PPP loans of more than $525 billion.7 Application, processing and distribution of the extraordinary funding amounts took place in relatively record time to offset pandemic conditions.
+To quickly provide emergency relief to businesses struggling due to economic conditions of the outbreak, the federal government passed multiple financial assistance bills, including the Small Business Association's (SBA) Economic Injury Disaster Loan Program and Paycheck Protection Program (PPP).
+Sixty-two percent of businesses received aid, including more than 5.2 million individual PPP loans of more than $525 billion.8 Application, processing and distribution of the extraordinary funding amounts took place in relatively record time to offset pandemic conditions.